tomMisson/Twilio-101/README.md

 This can be given in a kind of "show and tell" fashion or a code along session if all attendees have credit. **PLEASE NOTE** phone numbers in this talk will not work and will need to be set up prior to the talk.

-See demo.xml in the repo for the code for the call demo
+See demo.xml in the repo for the code for the call demo.
+This is achived by copying the TwiML in to a TwiML Bin in the [Twilio Console](https://www.twilio.com/console)